As you might know, I’m a lace person.

 - Knit a swatch from written instructions for some lace pattern;

-- Review beautiful lace shawls on Ravelry (yes, it’s totally challenge – have you seen those?
-You’re gonna drool over it like some guy drools over the ladies… )
+- Review beautiful lace shawls on Ravelry (yes, it’s totally a challenge – have you seen those?)

-- Find an answer to one of your knitting questions (if you do this every day for a year you’ll get 365 answers)
+- Find an answer to one of your knitting questions (if you do this every day for a year you’ll get 365 answers).
+You can check out my Q&A section HERE.

-- Knit same pattern using different yarns – that will teach you what are the characteristics and nature (oh my, I talk about my yarn as if it was a person 😀)
+- Knit same pattern using different yarns – that will teach you what are the characteristics and nature of that yarn (oh my, I talk about my yarn as if it was a person)

 - Slow down when you knit!
 I know it’s super hard and this is why it’s a challenge.
-It feels like I’m telling you to meditate while you’re car (“I need to get to my destination fast”), but it’s super important.
-See the stitches, feel the yarn, enjoy your forming pattern…
+It feels like I’m telling you to meditate while you’re driving a car (“I need to get to my destination fast”), but it’s super important.
+See the stitches, feel the yarn, enjoy forming the pattern…